hrmilon/realtime-weather/README.md

 ## SetUp
 - clone the repo
 - go to index.js line 16 and set your connection string of mongodb (get your connection string from mongodb atlas cloud or whatever you like)
--go to public/app.js line 16 and set api key from open weather api services.
+- go to public/app.js line 16 and set api key from open weather api services.